-Telemedicine has experienced a dramatic increase throughout the world in the wake of the COVID-19 pandemic.
-At ZYTO, we’ve witnessed this growth firsthand as we received and shipped out a record number of Remote Hand Cradles to our customers in the last month.
+Telemedicine has experienced a dramatic increase throughout the world in the wake of the recent pandemic.
+At ZYTO, we’ve witnessed this growth firsthand as we received and shipped out a record number of Remote Hand Cradles to our customers.
 ZYTO Remote and other similar telehealth technologies help healthcare professionals assess patients without risking exposure, whether it be testing or providing routine client care and services.

 What Is telemedicine?